jigpu/linuxwacom-wiki-archive/wiki/Tablet_PC_Setup.md

 Turning touch off can be convient when working in a graphics program, so you don't have to worry about accidentally issuing a command, or worse, drawing a line if you incidentally touch the tablet's screen when not holding the stylus.
-Additionally some serial tablet pc's have issues with extra lines being drawn in applications such as Xournal, when touch is on while writing with the stylus.
+Additionally some serial & N-trig tablet pc's have issues with extra lines being drawn in applications such as Xournal, when touch is on while writing with the stylus.

+### Wacom tablet pc Script

 The following script depends on the [xsetwacom](xsetwacom "wikilink") get and set commands.
 The get command determines whether touch is on or